 I recently went with my husband, Dave, to MAF’s Africa Region IT (information technology) conference in Kampala, Uganda.
 Situated on Lake Victoria, we were able to enjoy God’s creation while tinkering with technology.

-Though labeled an Africa Region conference, there were also folks from the United States, Europe, Indonesia, and Central […]
+Though labeled an Africa Region conference, there were also folks from the United States, Europe, Indonesia, and […]

 How many chickens can you fit in an MAF airplane?